c-m-hunt/headshot-creator/README.md

 Will take input images and find faces using Keras VGGFace model.
 Padding is then applied to top and bottom of the face.
 The width is then adjusted to ensure the expected aspect ratio of the output.

+Works best when person is centered and looking directly at the camera.

 A warning will be displayed if the calculated image is beyond the bounds of the original image.
 Adjust the padding or aspect ratio accordingly.
 The process will still continue with other detected faces and images in input directory.

 ## Arguments (and defaults)